 Below are two examples of recent research published by Ipsos, from information gathered by Interviewers.

 What Makes Ipsos a Great Place to Work?

 Care and commitment are guiding principles at the centre of the Ipsos approach.
 One of our favourite things about Ipsos is that it recognises the challenges life can throw at you and runs wellbeing initiatives which focus on financial, mental and physical wellbeing as well as the importance of being able to work flexibly.

-Secondly, Ipsos are an age-inclusive accredited employer and proud to support their employees through different life stages and circumstances.
+Secondly, Ipsos are an age-inclusive accredited employer and is proud to support its employees through different life stages and circumstances.

 - The Ipsos Carer Pledge.
-Caring commitments don’t have to prevent you from having a meaningful career thanks to this initiative, which makes it possible to manage caring responsibilities while developing your career. [this is a casual role so the candidate can choose their own days etc. anyway]
+Caring commitments don’t have to prevent you from having a meaningful career thanks to this initiative, which makes it possible to manage caring responsibilities while developing your career.
+(This is a casual role, so candidates can choose their own days and hours.)

 - Inclusion and diversity are important principles at Ipsos.
 They value the differences that diversity brings and have built an inclusive workplace based on equality, equity and fairness where employees can thrive.

-- Ipsos are proud of its diverse and collaborative team and aspire to be the most interesting research company to work for.
+- Ipsos is proud of its diverse and collaborative team and aspire to be the most interesting research company to work for.